Akm0d/aio-yte/README.md

 ## Documentation

-Comprehensive documentation for AIO-YTE can be found at [aio-yte-template-engine.github.io](https://aio-yte-template-engine.github.io).
+Comprehensive documentation for YTE can be found at [yte-template-engine.github.io](https://yte-template-engine.github.io).

 ## Comparison with Other Engines